-£300 million in a fourth berth at our
+We announced an investment of £300 million in a fourth berth at our UK port, London Gateway.

-announced the opening of South Yard - a development aimed at providing world-class facilities for oil and gas
+Our subsidiary, Drydocks World, announced the opening of South Yard - a development aimed at providing world-class facilities for oil and gas renewable energy segments.

-We launched DUBUY.com, a B2B African businesses to regional and Rwanda, with plans to expand across
+We launched DUBUY.com, a B2B African businesses to regional and international markets - ensuring Rwanda, with plans to expand across